-Several models in the AVN Talkback range, including the AVN-TB10AR, can generate specific IFB AoIP streams.
-The content of the IFB feed is fully configurable as is the talk mode which determines how the audio in the IFB feed is modified when a call is active.
-As the content of the IFB stream is controlled by the unit generating the feed, the stream can be used by remote AoIP receiving devices without the need for them to control and mix multiple audio streams.
-See the AoIP Streams Settings web page on page 29 for details.
-These IFB streams from remote units can by assigned to the channel buttons on the AVN-TB10AR by enabling the channel IFB mode.
-See the Channels - Advanced Setting web page on page 34 for more details.
+Other models in the AVN Talkback range, such as the AVN-TB10AR, AVN-TB20AR and the AVN-TB20AD, can generate specific IFB AoIP streams.

+These IFB streams from remote units can by assigned to the channel buttons on the AVN-TB6 and AVN-TB6D by enabling the channel IFB mode.
+See the Channels - Advanced Setting web page on page 30 for more details.
 With IFB mode enabled, the selected IFB feed from the remote unit will be heard in the headphones and through the speaker when the channel is idle, and the channel button will flash briefly in the colour assigned to listen buttons.
 Once a call is initiated and connected, the remote unit will modify the audio content of the IFB stream and the receiver will hear the required interrupt audio.
 Intercom calls with IFB are controlled in exactly the same way as normal intercom calls.